 Year 2 of Pathways: Updates to 2020/21

-$50,000 will fund the first year of this Career Specialist; we are currently in need of just $2,000.
-Please consider a contribution to get this necessary endeavor off the ground!
+$50,000 funded the first year of the College Admissions and Career Placement Specialist.
 Thank you to all who contributed while watching the Virtual Royal Bash 2021!

 The next step for Hopkins scholars along their Pathway to a Healthy Future is the big step BEYOND Hopkins: their post-secondary plans.
 HEF’s 2021 Special Appeal is a College Admissions and Career Placement Specialist, a two-year hire to set up a permanent career counseling framework at Hopkins High School, also incorporating both North and West Junior Highs.
 This system of personalized guidance will offer niche knowledge in a range of student options such as college opportunities, trade or career-focused training, and gap-year internships in tech and entrepreneurial fields.
 The two-year hire will also work with Hopkins staff to reinforce writing for college entrance essays and resume construction.
 Donate HERE to fund the Career Specialist that will impact all Hopkins scholars.